Skip to main content

 • Keep test fixtures deterministic; extension startup can be sensitive to profile state.

-• Prefer explicit waits on extension UI conditions over fixed sleeps.
+• Prefer explicit waits on extension UI conditions over fixed timeouts.

 • Run Chromium and Firefox projects in CI for cross-engine confidence.